This post contains affiliate links and I may earn a commission if you make a purchase.

 Thus, changes to your credit situation while the deal is in escrow can put a wrench in your closing plans.

 If your down payment is less than 20 percent of the sale price, you’ll need to have private mortgage insurance on your loan.
-PMI is required by most lenders in case you default on the loan.
+Most lenders require PMI in case you default on the loan.